PingOne Advanced Identity Cloud

 Use a remote proxy to access data objects

-The remote proxy acts as a REST client to the tenant/IDM instance; therefore, typical configurations for a remote proxy to operate (DNS resolution, network connectivity, SSL, and so on) are required.
+The remote proxy acts as a REST client to the tenant or IDM instance.
+Typical configurations are required for a remote proxy to operate, such as DNS resolution, network connectivity, SSL, and so on.

-Once you set up and configure the remote proxy, you can then:
+After you set up and configure the remote proxy, you can:

 • Use it in a sync mapping